 Where are ecommerce businesses going for their warehouses and fulfillment centers?
 The Northeast corridor between Washington D.C. and Boston—specifically New Jersey, Mantione says.
 But, with such high demand for industrial real estate, interested parties are buying up wherever they can.

-A great example of this is Amazon, which had to get resourceful when it couldn’t get urban industrial space by the New Jersey port and shack up along the exits of the New Jersey Turnpike instead.
+A great example of this is Amazon, which had to get resourceful when it couldn’t get urban industrial space by New Jersey's port and instead shacked up along the exits of the New Jersey Turnpike.

 Why does New Jersey have such fertile economic soil for ecommerce?